 Stick around and we’ll tell you how that’s done.

 Winning today isn’t about beating the competition at the old game.
 It’s about inventing a whole new game—defining a new market category, developing it, and dominating it over time.
 You can’t build a legendary company without building a legendary category.
 If you think that having the best product is all it takes to win, you’re going to lose.

 In Play Bigger, the authors assemble their findings to introduce the new discipline of category design.
-By applying category design, companies can create new demand where none existed, conditioning customers’ brains so they change their expectations and buying habits.
-While this discipline defines the tech industry, it applies to every kind of industry and even to personal careers.
+By applying category design, companies can create new demand where none existed, conditioning customers’ brains to change expectations and buying habits.
+While this discipline is crucial in the tech industry, it applies to every kind of industry and even to personal careers.

 “Every entrepreneur looking to alter the landscape and every CEO looking to reimagine their business can learn from this book.
 Play Bigger provides inspiration and a framework for building companies that transcend gravity.” —Marc Benioff, Chairman and CEO, Salesforce